amarsbar/rice-cooker/README.md

 - **2.4 dot** — opens the rice's dotfiles on github

 preview and install times depend on the size of the rice. you may be prompted for a password when installing dependencies.

+### rice cooker is best experienced with the keyboard and sound on.
+- ↑   move selection up
+- ↓   move selection down
+- ↵   apply selection

 ## submitting a rice